huggingface/blog/rwkv.md

 The RWKV community is very active and working on several follow up directions, a list of cool projects can be find in a [dedicated channel on discord](https://discord.com/channels/992359628979568762/1068563033510653992).
 There is also a channel dedicated to research around this architecure, feel free to join and contribute!

-### Model compression and acceleration
+### Model Compression and Acceleration

 Due to only needing matrix-vector operations, RWKV is an ideal candidate for non-standard and experimental computing hardware, such as photonic processors/accelerators.

-Therefore, the architecture can also naturally benefit from classic acceleration and compression techniques ([ONNX](https://github.com/harrisonvanderbyl/rwkv-onnx), 4-bit/8-bit quantization, etc.), and we hope this will be democratized for developers and practitioners together with the transformers integration of the architecture.
+Therefore, the architecture can also naturally benefit from classic acceleration and compression techniques (such as [ONNX](https://github.com/harrisonvanderbyl/rwkv-onnx), 4-bit/8-bit quantization, etc.), and we hope this will be democratized for developers and practitioners together with the transformers integration of the architecture.

 RWKV can also benefit from the acceleration techniques proposed by [`optimum`](https://github.com/huggingface/optimum) library in the near future.
 Some of these techniques are highlighted in the [`rwkv.cpp` repository](https://github.com/saharNooby/rwkv.cpp) or [`rwkv-cpp-cuda` repository](https://github.com/harrisonvanderbyl/rwkv-cpp-cuda).

 ## Acknowledgements